 For details of the fields in the Digital Wallet Product Set Up Form, see Thredd Configuration Options.

 5.4 Thredd Configuration Options

 The following table describes the available tokenisation service configuration options.

-Settings in the Payment Token Usage Group apply as a default setting for all Token Requestors.
-Settings in the Payment Token Wallet Usage Groups apply to individual Token Requestors and override the default settings.
+Settings in the Payment Token Usage Group apply for all Token Requestors, while settings in the Payment Token Wallet apply to individual